 Library and Research Enquiries

-As well as conducting primary research on the museum’s collection, Lisburn, and the Irish linen industry, the museum offers a dedicated research service through its Research Officer, Dr James Frazer.
-If you have a question or query, or are interested in the museum and its history then get in contact.
-There is no charge for the service.
+As well as conducting primary research on our collection, Lisburn, and the Irish linen industry, we offer a dedicated research service through our Research Officer, Dr James Frazer.
+If you have a question or query, please get in touch.
+There is no charge for this service.

 What resources do we offer?